openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

   possible.
 Usually you will write your template and save them with a `.yaml` extension and Pipelines as Code will run them.

+* The `.tekton` directory must be at the top level of the repo.
+  You can reference YAML files in other repos using remote URLs (see [Remote HTTP URLs](./resolver.md#remote-http-url) for more information), but PipelineRuns will only be triggered by events in the repository containing the `.tekton` directory.

 * Using its [resolver](./resolver) Pipelines as Code will try to bundle the PipelineRun with all its Task as a single PipelineRun with no external dependencies.